 Ultimately, regulatory compliance protects your company against the financial losses, penalties, and reputational damage that a non-compliance scandal could cause.

 How can Penneo help you achieve regulatory compliance?

 Penneo caters to the needs of customers who are subject to the strictest regulatory compliance requirements.

 Penneo KYC is a digital solution that automates CDD checks and simplifies AML compliance.
 With Penneo KYC, you can streamline the entire KYC process — from risk assessment and data collection to secure data storage.
 All information is end-to-end encrypted, so your clients’ data is always safe.

 The system also checks individual clients and beneficial owners linked to clients that are legal entities against PEP and sanction lists.
 If a match is found, you will be notified so you can take appropriate actions, such as conducting enhanced due diligence on the client.

 Penneo KYC stores all client data for five years from the end of the business relationship or occasional transactions.
 At the end of the period, the system automatically deletes the data.
 This ensures compliance with the data retention requirements set out by the GDPR and AML laws.

 Penneo Sign is a digital signing platform that enables businesses to send, sign, and manage documents digitally in one place.
-With Penneo Sign, you can create digital signatures that meet the eIDAS requirements for advanced electronic signatures.
+With Penneo Sign, you can create digital signatures that meet the eIDAS requirements for advanced and qualified electronic signatures.
 This means that documents signed with Penneo are just as valid and legally binding as their hand-signed counterparts.

 The platform allows you to secure your documents via end-to-end encryption.
 However, you need to check the option yourself when sending the files since the system doesn’t do it by default.